kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 ### PyTorch example

-Run the following command to launch an experiment using Kubeflow's PyTorch training job operator, PyTorchJob:
+Run the following commands to launch an experiment using Kubeflow's PyTorch training job operator, PyTorchJob:

 1. Download the pytorchjob-example.yaml file